suyash5053/multi-step-form/README.md

 ## Why Zustand Store Management

 Instead of Managing multiple states with parent or child and using lots of useState hooks, I have used a global store from Zustand, why not Redux?, cause it is smaller and faster than Redux.

+## PS
+If you get some minor errors, please let me know.